- Group Tours

 Cho (Evens) or

 House collecting and distributing all the money while taking a percentage, OR the money is split among those who won (in this case, there needs to be an even number of players betting on Cho or Han).
-The game has a deep history in Japanese culture, and can be seen in many anime's and Japanese dramas, including popular anime
+The game has a deep history in Japanese culture, and can be seen in many manga, anime, video games, and Japanese dramas, including popular anime like

 Samurai Champloo and